Last Updated on February 10, 2019 by Jenny Pena

 is when you leave the umbilical cord attached to the placenta and baby until it falls off on its own.
 That being said, there are many variations and everyone does something different.
 I know of people who use herbs and salt to preserve the placenta; others use coolers and then encapsulate the placenta to eat later; others make or buy baskets or bags to carry it in; some wrap the placenta with the baby.
 However you do it doesn’t seem to matter as much as why you do it.
 The major theme is because of the great benefits there are in keeping baby, cord, and placenta together as long as possible.

 I’ve noticed recently parents have leaned more towards waiting a couple minutes before cutting, or until the cord is not pulsing, and even cord blood banking has become increasingly popular, but lotus birth is a fairly new and radical idea in spite of its ancient practice and incredible benefits.
 Mr. P and I were blessed enough to find out about lotus birth through Matt and Angela Monarch of Raw Food World.
 Thanks to one of their talks and their Conscious Parenting Summit, we were able to learn about this wonderful blessing.
 The reasons Mr. P and I decided this was just the most natural way was because baby Jasmin had been connected to her placenta for 9 months!
 And in one second we were going to take that life connection?
 Babies come into this world of bright lights, learning to breathe, digest food and then SNIP!
 We cut their cords too.
 We realized that was too much of a shock for her little body and it made more sense to keep her connected to make her transition into this world more gentle, less traumatic, soothing, and blessed.

-Colossians 3:17 17 And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through him.
+Colossians 3:17 17 And whatever you do, whether in word or deed, do it all in the name of Christ, giving thanks to God the Father through him.